Fido (film)

 Fido is a 2006 Canadian zombie comedy film directed by Andrew Currie and written by Robert Chomiak, Currie, and Dennis Heaton from an original story by Heaton.
-It was produced by Blake Corbet, Mary Anne Waterhouse, Trent Carlson and Kevin Eastwood of Anagram Pictures, and released in the United States by Lions Gate Entertainment.
+It was produced by Blake Corbet, Mary Anne Waterhouse, Trent Carlson, and Kevin Eastwood of Anagram Pictures, and released in the United States by Lions Gate Entertainment.

 Plot

-The film takes place in a 1950s-esque alternate universe where radiation from space has turned the dead into zombies.
+The film takes place in a 1950's-esque alternate universe where radiation from space has turned the dead into zombies.
 This resulted in the "Zombie Wars", where humanity battled zombies to prevent a zombie apocalypse, with humanity the ultimate victor.
 The radiation still plagues humanity, as all those who die turn into the undead, unless the dead body is disposed of by decapitation or cremation.
-In order to continue living normal lives, communities are fenced with the help of a governing corporation named ZomCon.
-ZomCon provides collars with accompanying remote controls to control the zombies' hunger for flesh so as to use them as menial task servants.
+To continue living normal lives, communities are fenced with the help of a governing corporation named ZomCon, which provides collars with accompanying remote controls to control the zombies' hunger for flesh so as to use them as menial-task servants.

-In the town of Willard, housewife Helen Robinson (Carrie-Anne Moss) buys a zombie (Billy Connolly) in spite of her husband Bill's (Dylan Baker) zombie phobia, as Bill had to kill his own father who had become a zombie and tried to eat him.
-Their son, Timmy (K'Sun Ray), befriends the zombie, naming him "Fido" (little is revealed of his "pre-zombie" life, except that he likely died of myocardial infarction as evidenced by the chest incision).
-One day, Fido's collar malfunctions and he accidentally kills their next door neighbor, who turns into a zombie.
+In the town of Willard, housewife Helen Robinson buys a zombie in spite of her husband Bill's zombie phobia, as Bill had to kill his own father, who had become a zombie and tried to eat him.
+Their son, Timmy, befriends the zombie, naming him "Fido", little is revealed of his "pre-zombie" life, except that he likely died of myocardial infarction as evidenced by the chest incision.
+One day, Fido's collar malfunctions and he accidentally kills their nextdoor neighbor, who turns into a zombie.
 Timmy "kills" the zombified neighbor later, but not before she kills and infects another person, causing a small zombie outbreak.
 ZomCon security forces quell the situation and then investigate what caused the outbreak.